 Using Data to Drive Policies and Impact

 PEPFAR uses data to focus investments on evidence-based interventions in the geographic areas and populations with the greatest HIV/AIDS burden for maximum impact.
-Utilizing data for decision-making is critical to reach those in most need of HIV prevention and treatment services.
+Utilizing data for decision-making is critical to reaching those in most need of HIV prevention and treatment services.
 Programmatic and surveillance data on HIV incidence, viral suppression, prevalence, across gender and all age groups are essential to evaluating progress toward the achievement of epidemic control.
 PEPFAR disaggregates all of its data by sex, age, and geography.
 This allows us to target and tailor our efforts to reach the specific and unique needs of those we serve.

 Population-Based HIV Impact Assessments

 PEPFAR remains a global leader in the use of granular data to drive health care results and increase impact, including through our pioneering use of large national household surveys – Population-Based HIV Impact Assessments (PHIAs) – to track progress and identify key gaps toward high-burden countries reaching epidemic control while triangulating survey findings with program data.